University of New England - Innovation for a Healthier Planet

 Current Research

-Find current research on your organism in articles from scholarly journals.
+Search library resources to find current research on your organism in articles from scholarly journals.

 Images

-Images can be found in magazines, websites, books, and online.
+Images can be found in databases, magazines, websites, books, and online.
 Use the search bar at the top of the page and narrow results to “images” under “type.”
 Learn more about finding and using images.

 Citing your sources